Vector Notation

 - a single numeric value

-- more than one character, within a pair of quotes
+- zero or more characters, within a pair of quotes

 ⎕